 Benefits of Sensory Play

 Sensory play builds nerve connection to form positive pathways in a child’s brain.
 This fundamental benefit means parents, families and teachers can use sensory play to assist children to develop trust for taste, texture, social interactions, and provide a safe environment to calm the anxious, nervous or frustrated child.
-Thus, the experiences impact children’s behavior, responses and assist them in making choices and complete complex learning tasks.
+These experiences impact children’s behavior, responses and assist them in making choices and complete complex learning tasks.

 Others benefits of sensory play include: